All India Institute of Medical Sciences, Raipur

-All India Institute of Medical Sciences Raipur (AIIMS Raipur) is a medical college and medical research public university located in Raipur, Chhattisgarh, India.
-It is one of the six AIIMS healthcare established in 2012, and it operates autonomously under the Ministry of Health and family welfare (India), Government of India under the Pradhan Mantri Swasthya Suraksha Yojna (PMSSY).
+All India Institute of Medical Sciences, Raipur (AIIMS Raipur) is a public medical college located in Raipur, Chhattisgarh, India.
+It is one of the six AIIMS institutions established in 2012, and it operates autonomously under the Ministry of Health and Family Welfare, Government of India.

 History

 It was established in 2012.
 The total campus accounts for an area of about 100 acres on the outskirts of the city.
 Being geographically located in the centre of India, it lodges students from all over the country, particularly states like Kerala, Rajasthan, Maharashtra, Andhra Pradesh, Telangana, Madhya Pradesh, Uttar Pradesh, Haryana, Chhattisgarh, etc.

 All-India Institute of Medical Sciences Amendment Act, 2012 replaced the Ordinance which allowed the six AIIMS—like institutes to become operational from September 2012.
 The All-India Institute of Medical Sciences (Amendment) Bill, 2012, was introduced in the Lok Sabha on 27 August 2012.
 Lok Sabha passed the AIIMS (Amendment) Bill, 2012 on 30 August 2012.
 Bill was then introduced in Rajya Sabha on 3 September 2012.
 Rajya Sabha passed the Bill on 4 September 2012.
 Bill got its assent from the President of India, Pranab Mukherjee on 12 September 2012 and the Act came into force.
 The proposed measure will help the Centre change the status of the six new AIIMS registered under the Indian Societies Registration Act to be autonomous body corporate on the lines of the existing AIIMS in Delhi.